ishu2004/releng-docker/Builder/README.md

 # OpenDaylight Builder Docker Image

-This Docker image is designed for building OpenDaylight projects.
-It provides a pre-configured environment for Maven (MVN) builds on both Ubuntu and CentOS bases.
+The provided Dockerfile is intended for building OpenDaylight projects.
+It sets up an environment with the necessary dependencies, including Java and Maven, to build OpenDaylight projects from source code.
+You can use this Docker image to build the OpenDaylight projects

 ## Building the Docker Image